 European countries use the whole process evaluation method for packaging materials.
 They have a high disposal rate of consumer goods leftovers, and the notion of “no waste, waste is also a resource” is well-known.
 European people have developed the habit of not throwing things away since they were young.
 The European Federation has made an inquiry and found that most consumers care about long-term environmental protection.
 Environmentalists account for 1/3 of the entire European population.
 These people are mainly in northern Europe, including France, the Netherlands, Norway, Denmark, Sweden, Belgium, Austria, etc. They have a strong environmental awareness and their favorite packaging materials are paper box packaging.
 Paper tube packaging uses paper as the raw material, the selection of materials is more hygienic.
-There will be no safety problems, and it is widely welcome by people in Britain, France, Italy, Spain, Poland and other countries.
+There will be no safety problems, and people widely welcome by people in Britain, France, Italy, Spain, Poland, and other countries.

 Paper box packaging is currently widely used in European countries

 European countries have a high disposal rate of consumer goods surplus.
-From an economic point of view, the price of paper box packaging is much higher than that of plastic packaging, so food sales packaging still use plastics.
-Europeans believe that all elements that damage the environment can be effectively manipulated or eliminated as long as a systematic project of rational consumption, use and recycling is established.
+From an economic point of view, the price of paper box packaging is much higher than that of plastic packaging, so food sales packaging still uses plastics.
+Europeans believe that all elements that damage the environment can be effectively manipulated or eliminated as long as a systematic project of rational consumption, use, and recycling is established.
 Out of environmental considerations, paper food packaging and paper cosmetic packaging containers have been rapidly developed in Europe.
-European paper packaging is of excellent quality, sophisticated planning and diverse functions.
+European paper packaging is of excellent quality, sophisticated planning, and diverse functions.
 And the attention to environmental protection triggered by packaging is worth learning from Asian countries.
 European paper packaging for food and cosmetics usually uses cartons, paper bags, paper tubes, etc.

 Germany’s strong environmental awareness promotes the application of recycled cardboard packaging

 Take Germany as an example.
 In the 1960s and 1970s, Germany ignored environmental protection in order to develop its economy rapidly.
-Smog often cover the German people and live a day waiting for the wind.
+Smog often covers the German people and live a day waiting for the wind.
 The German economy has gone up, and people’s income has increased.
 However, carbon dioxide emissions have increased substantially, waters polluted, and soils have been seriously damaged.
-As a result, the Germans began to pay attention to environmental protection, and the public consciousness changed from focusing on living standards to focusing on quality of life.
+As a result, the Germans began to pay attention to environmental protection, and the public consciousness changed from focusing on living standards to focusing on the quality of life.
 To put it bluntly, it means from earning money with life to the realm of using money to support life.

 So in the 1970s, the West German government promulgated many laws and regulations on environmental protection.
 Even the disposal of domestic garbage has a special law, the Garbage Disposal Law.
 In the early 1990s, it wrote environmental protection into Germany’s Basic Law.
 Legally, it further consolidated the legal status of environmental protection in the country.
 You must know that the Basic Law is Germany’s constitution.
 Today, in Germany, environmental protection is the second largest government issue after employment.
 No matter how much the economy develops, it cannot be at the expense of the environment.
 It is the Virgo-like awareness of environmental protection that has created the beautiful landscape of today’s industrial country in Germany.
 Even bare land is hard to find in German cities.